fauu/Coditra/README.md

 ## Known issues

-* TREX and Garzanti lookup sources are currently broken.
+* TREX and Reverso Context sources are broken in some circumstances (Cloudflare challenge).
+Garzanti blocks VPNs.

 * SJP PWN lookup: some results as well as “internal” cross-references not picked up.
 For an example of both see <https://sjp.pwn.pl/sjp/szukaj/mistrz>